Expect an unpredictable 2023 MotoGP season after radical overhaul

 “It’s hard because with the Suzuki all of these things are in a different way… To change everything is difficult but it’s a matter of time,” the world champion said during pre-season testing.

-Marquez also appears to be in peak physical condition following surgery on his arm and recovery from double vision caused by crashes in past years, but he has also had issues with the RC213V vehicle and does not anticipate finishing on the podium at the opening race in Portimao.
+Marquez also appears to be in peak physical condition following surgery on his arm and recovery from double vision caused by crashes in past years, but he has also had issues with the RC213V and does not anticipate finishing on the podium at the opening race in Portimao.

 The six-time winner of the premier class has also expressed displeasure with new aero kits that have increased performance and speed at the expense of spectacle as technology alters how they ride and pursue rivals.